-- 1 Recall one of the memory channels in the desired group. - 2 Press [MHz] (Tuning control) (1 s). - Scan starts with the channel last recalled. - The 1 MHz decimal blinks while scanning is in progress. - To reverse the scan direction, turn the Tuning control clockwise (upward scan) or counterclockwise (downward scan).
-You can also press Mic [UP]/ [DWN]. - 3 To quit Group Scan, press [MHz] again.
+1 Recall one of the memory channels in your desired group.

+2 Press [MHz] (Tuning control) (1 s).

+- · Scan starts with the channel last recalled. - The 1 MHz decimal blinks while scanning is in progress. - To reverse the scan direction, turn the Tuning control clockwise (upward scan) or counterclockwise (downward scan).
+You can also press Mic [UP]/ [DWN]. - 3 To exit Group Scan, press [MHz] again.

-- At least 2 or more memory channels in the specified group must contain data and must not be locked out. - You can also start Group Scan when in Channel Display mode.
+- At least 2 memory channels in the specified group must contain data and must not be locked out in order for Scan to function. - You can also start Group Scan when in Channel Display mode.
 While Scan is being interrupted, the channel number blinks.